-- 7. The \$80 application fee (a need-based fee waiver is available online). - 8.
-If applying to the M.E.Sc. or M.F.S. program, please be sure to include a list of three potential advisers on the application form.
-Please also attach as an addendum to the personal statement a short paragraph for each of the listed advisers describing why you would like them to serve as your adviser on your intended research.
-Please be sure to link your research interests with theirs to help connect how they may be able to best advise you on your project.
+- 7. There is no application fee at this time. - 8.
+If applying to the M.E.Sc. or M.F.S. program, please include a list of three potential advisers on the application form.
+As an addendum to the personal statement, please provide a short paragraph for each listed adviser describing why you would like them to serve as your intended research adviser.
+Please include how your research interests align and how they may subsequently advise you on your project.

-Note: Additional documents beyond those listed above will not be reviewed and may be discarded at the end of the admissions cycle.
+Note: Additional documents beyond those aforementioned will not be reviewed and may be discarded at the end of the admissions cycle.